Cyber Security

 Australian businesses face a growing cyber threat landscape.
 Here is what matters and what to do about it.

 The Australian Cyber Security Centre reports that the average cost of cybercrime for small businesses has surged.
-Ransomware, phishing and supply chain attacks are no longer rare; they are part of the operating environment.
+Ransomware, phishing and supply chain attacks are no longer rare.
+They are part of the operating environment.
 If you are not thinking about this, you are behind.